facebookarchive/AsyncDisplayKit/docs/_docs/layout2-manual-layout.md

 </div>
 </div>

-`ASImageNode` and `ASTextNode`, like the rest of AsyncDisplayKit, are thread-safe, so we can size them on background threads.
+`ASImageNode` and `ASTextNode`, like the rest of Texture, are thread-safe, so we can size them on background threads.
 The `-layoutThatFits:` method is like `-sizeThatFits:`, but with side effects:  it caches the (`calculatedSize`) for quick access later on &mdash; like in our now-snappy `-layout` implementation.

 As you can see, node hierarchies are sized and laid out in much the same way as their view counterparts.
 Manually layed out nodes do need to be written with a few things in mind: